Residence Life

 - Must be a rising junior, rising senior, or current senior who has previously been on the ResLife Staff

 Step 1 – Learn about the roles: Read the position descriptions carefully.
 Talk with your Junior Advisor or Community Advisor.
-Consider attending a winter info session to learn more before applying.
+Consider attending an info session (see dates above) to learn more before applying.

 Step 2 – Engage in self-reflection: Identify the aspects of Residence Life work that interest you, the intersection of values, and the impact you hope to have.